 The Nitrogen Cycle in New Aquariums

-Because new aquariums lack the colonies of bacteria that are necessary to perform the biological filtration, the aquarium must be cycled.
-Cycling refers to the process of establishing and maturing the biological filtration.
+Because new aquariums lack the colonies of bacteria that are necessary to provide biological filtration, the aquarium must be cycled.
+Cycling refers to the process of establishing and maturing the biological filter.
 Here's how it works:

 As the first fish in the new system begin to thrive, they produce ammonia.
 Without any Nitrosomonas colonies established to consume this toxin, levels climb and spike until the ammonia-loving bacteria population catches up.
 Ammonia levels then start to decline once the rate of ammonia production is less than the rate at which it is broken down by the bacteria.